BRAT Diet Alternatives: Substitute Foods to Try

 Brat Diet Alternatives – Probiotic Yogurt

-Yogurt has probiotic bacteria beneficial to your gut health and helps alleviate diarrhea.
-According to research heralded in the Journal of Clinical Gastroenterology, probiotics such as boulardii help alleviate diarrhea.
+Yogurt contains probiotic bacteria that are beneficial to gut health and help alleviate diarrhea.
+Research heralded in the Journal of Clinical Gastroenterology shows that probiotics such as boulardii help alleviate diarrhea.

 Sweet Potatoes